mohsinkar/AdvanceLaneFinding/README.md

 ## Current Issues and Improvements:

+* There are a few issues that can be fixed on detecting lane better under the Shadow and changing street color under shade and sunlight.

+* More different color can be detected to better find the lanes by adjusting and playing arund the sensitivity of the ranges. color_ranges_white = [([0,0,255-sensitivity],[255,sensitivity,255]) ]
+     color_ranges_yellow = [([5,100,100],[25,255,255])]

-There are a few issues that can be fixed on detecting lane better under the Shadow and changing street color under shade and sunlight.
-Also one potential thing that can be done to improve is to better average out the curve based on previous frames and perform strict sanity checks.
+* Also one potential thing that can be done to improve is to better average out the curve based on previous frames and perform strict sanity checks.